 Term insurance is a type of life insurance that provides coverage for a specific period of time or years.
-This type of life insurance provides financial protection to the nominee in case policyholder dies during the policy term.
+This type of life insurance provides financial protection to the nominee in case of any unfortunate event with the policyholder during the policy term.
 Term Insurance policies provide high life cover at lower premiums.
-For eg: Premium for ₹ 1 Cr Term Insurance cover could be as low as ₹ 490** p.m.
+For e.g.: Premium for ₹ 1 Crore Term Insurance cover could be as low as ₹ 441* p.m.
 These fixed premiums can be paid at once or at regular intervals for the entire policy term or for a limited period.
 Premium amount varies basis the type of the premium payment method opted by the buyer.

 REASONS TO BUY TERM INSURANCE ONLINE

 Who should buy a Term Insurance Policy?

 Anyone with financial dependents should buy a Term Insurance Policy.
 This includes married couples, parents, business people and self-employed, SIP investors, young professionals with dependent parents, and in some cases, even retirees.

 Life insurance premiums paid are deductible from taxable income under Section 80C^^ and hence carry a double benefit for taxpayers – protection and tax-saving.
 The amount (maturity value) received under a term insurance policy is also tax-exempt subject to conditions under Section 10(10D)^^ of the Income Tax Act, 1961^^.
 Term Insurance also has among the lowest premiums compared to the different types of insurance policies.